-Now that we know a man’s employment can be terminated under this law, who do you think can threaten for detrimental treatment in workplace?
-Or thus causing threat to present or future employment?
+Now that we know a man’s employment can be terminated under this law, who do you think can threaten for detrimental treatment in the workplace?
+Or thus causing a threat to present or future employment?

 Now take the fourth (iv) point into consideration – it says ‘creates hostile work environment’.
 So now NO manager can ask his women employees to –

 ii. be in a certain team with some members (maybe women too) whom she doesn’t like or